 See your immune system as the army of your body: He has sworn to defend you against all those who threaten him, whether foreign or local.
 There are a bunch of different soldiers who make this possible.
 Your immune system protects you from disease, infection and helps you recover after an injury.

-As the number of coronavirus cases continues to increase worldwide, it is important that we take as many precautions as possible to protect our health.
-In addition to regular physical activity, it is our diet that will play an important role in the control of our immune system.
-Feeding our body with certain foods can help maintain a strong immune system.
-If you're looking for ways to prevent colds, and the flu, the first step should be a trip to your local grocery store.
+As the number of coronavirus cases continues to rise around the world, it is important that we take as many precautions as possible to protect our health.
+In addition to regular physical activity, it is our diet that will play an important role in controlling our immune system.
+Feeding our bodies certain foods can help maintain a strong immune system.
+If you are looking for ways to prevent colds and the flu, the first step should be a visit to your neighborhood grocery store.
 Plan your meals to include these powerful immune system boosters.

 Seemingly barbaric, it is simply vegetables not rich in starch.
 Almost every doctor and nutritionist in the world will tell you to eat vegetables to stay healthy.
 But when it comes to strengthening your immune system, starchy vegetables like potatoes are not meant to boost your immune system.
 Instead, eat green vegetables like spinach and kale, which will help your immune system to function properly, from the skin to the gut.

 Non-starchy vegetables are very low in calories and have a high water content.
 Yet they present a impressive nutritional profile and provide you with almost all the vitamins and minerals you need.

 Opt for garlic as a condiment.
 Your bad breath will probably be felt even at the neighbor's house, but it is a great food.
 It's a antioxidant which helps fight against the aging of your cells.
 It is rich in minerals (calcium, magnesium, potassium) and in trace elements (iron, zinc...).
 All these elements participate in the proper functioning of our body.